SourceDoctor/examsresult/Readme.md

 * CSV Export of Student Results
 * CSV Export of Class Results
 * CSV Export of Exams Results
-* import Students from Textfile, CSV or from a Class of a School Year before
+* import Students from CSV

 * "what if Simulation" (what happens if Student has in next Test(s) this result(s)?)